Bulgarians in Albania: 20th century

-In the 1920s, Albanians referred to orthodox Slavs in Albania as Bulgarians.
 In 1932, Bulgaria and Albania signed a protocol regarding the recognition of the ethnic Bulgarian minority in Albania.
-However it was not ratified by the Albanian side due to a pressure from Yugoslavia.
+However, it was not ratified by the Albanian side due to pressure from Yugoslavia.
 The recognition would involve Albania deeper in the conflict between Sofia and Belgrade on the Macedonian Slavs.
-In Albanian Macedonia, were strong bulgarophile sentiments and the pro-Bulgarian, paramilitary Internal Macedonian Revolutionary Organization had its bases, from where it launched attacks into the Kingdom of Yugoslavia.
-Belgrade was suspicious of the recognition of a Bulgarian minority there and was annoyed this would hinder its policy of forced “Serbianisation” in Serbian Macedonia.
+In Albanian Macedonia, there was a pro-Bulgarian orientation among the Slavic-speaking population and the pro-Bulgarian, paramilitary Internal Macedonian Revolutionary Organization had its bases, from where it launched attacks into western Vardar Macedonia, Kingdom of Yugoslavia.
+Yugoslavia was suspicious of the recognition of a Bulgarian minority there and was concerned this would hinder its policy of forced Serbianisation in Serbian Macedonia.
 It had already blocked the ratification of similar protocol with Greece.
-The protocol caused a severe reaction in the Kingdom of Yugoslavia.
-As result Albanian side was convinced that opposing to Belgrade over this problem was not in its interest.
+The protocol caused a negative reaction in the Kingdom of Yugoslavia.
+As a result, King Zog was convinced that opposing Yugoslavia over this problem was not in his interest.

 Albanian-Bulgarian relations deteriorated completely during 1933 because in March 150 Bulgarian families were deported from the villages of Gorna and Dolna Gorica.
 The Bulgarian chargé d'affaires in Tirana informed his government that the plan of the Albanian government was to see all Bulgarians out of the country.
-The Albanian-Italian census in today western parts of North Macedonia, then part of Albanian Kingdom, and today most eastern parts of Albania, conducted in October 1942, a total of 234,783 people living on this territory.
-According to the reported results for the ethnic composition of this population, the most recorded were Albanians - 61% of the total, 31% from registered were Bulgarians and 8% were recorded as Serbs.
+In August 1939, a group of former IMRO revolutionaries from Albania sent a request to the Bulgarian Quin Giovanna of Savoy, who was Italian.
+In their request, they call on her to stand up for the rights of the Bulgarians in Albania, which was then an Italian protectorate.
+The Albanian-Italian census in today's western parts of North Macedonia, then part of the Albanian Kingdom, and today most eastern parts of Albania, conducted in October 1942, a total of 234,783 people living on this territory.
+According to the reported results for the ethnic composition of this population, the most recorded were Albanians - 61% of the total, 31% were Bulgarians and 8% were Serbs.

-Acknowledgement of the Bulgarian minority

-The people in Albania who have preserved their Bulgarian ethnic identity are an important testimony to the truth about the historical past of the country as well as the geographical region of Macedonia.
-Therefore, in the context of the integration process of Albania's accession to the EU, Bulgaria naturally insists on the equality of Bulgarians in Albania with the other minority ethnic groups according to the country's practice and legislation in this area, i.e. the official recognition of a Bulgarian minority along with other officially recognized minorities.

-The Bulgarian community is one of the most endangered, due to two main reasons: